Why We Like It

 Melt the chocolate and coconut oil together.
 You can either add to a bowl and microwave in 30 second increments until melted, or place in a small saucepan and melt on the stove.

-Add about 2 tsp of chocolate on top of each peanut butter cup, dividing between all of them.
+Add 1-2 tsp of chocolate on top of each peanut butter cup, dividing between all of them.

 Finish and Freeze: